lucasvaltl/imrsv.data-documentation/Content.md

 #### GroupingColumns

 This class acts as a mediator between the user interface and the GroupBy class.
-It holds the dimensions on which the user whishes to group the data as well as how he wishes to aggregate: by count, sum or average.
+It holds the dimensions on which the user wishes to group the data as well as how he wishes to aggregate: by count, sum or average.

 **Attributes:**